kbruncati/jff-predictive-model/README.md

 * **Shrinking data**

   In Domo, Magic ETLs were used to de-select undesirable columns so that exporting took up less computer space.
-The final ETL used in Domo was accidentally left titled as `New ETL transform` (last run on January 16, 2021) which led to the final dataset of `Data Used In RStudio`.
+The final ETL used in Domo was accidentally left titled as `New ETL Transform` (last run on January 16, 2021) which led to the final dataset of `Data Used In RStudio` by de-selecting undesirable columns in `Add Training - COMBINED EARNINGS AND CHILD CARE 1-earnings 2010` to make the output `Data Used In RStudio`.

 * **Filtering data**

-  Rows were filtered for those only in training (which equates to an input of 1 in the `training_flag` column) via Magic ETL in Domo.
+  Rows were filtered for those only in training (which equates to an input of 1 in the `training_flag` column) via RStudio's `filter` function.
 RStudio's `na.omit` function helped to remove NAs.

 * **Splitting data**